tarantool/doc/doc/platform/app/app_roles.rst

 Creating a custom role includes the following steps:

+#.
+(Optional) Define the role configuration schema.
-1. Define a function that validates a role's configuration.
+#.
+Define a function that validates a role configuration.
-2. Define a function that applies a validated configuration.
+#.
+Define a function that applies a validated configuration.
-3. Define a function that stops a role.
+#.
+Define a function that stops a role.
-4. (Optional) Define roles from which this custom role depends on.
+#.
+(Optional) Define roles from which this custom role depends on.

-As a result, a role's module should return an object that has corresponding functions and fields specified:
+As a result, a role module should return an object that has corresponding functions and fields specified:

 ..  code-block:: lua